parthpatel021/Zevi/README.md

 # Zevi

 Welcome to the Zevi React App!
-This application is designed to provide a seamless product discovery experience using Zevi's Neural search and ChatScout solutions.
+This application is designed to provide a seamless product discovery experience.

 ## Table of Contents
 - [Introduction](#introduction)